Cemax93/Cemax93/README.md

 I specialize in Python and Lua development and also enjoy exploring 3D modeling with Blender.
 Here's a quick rundown of my core skills:

-- **Python**: Creating powerful scripts and tools for automation, data processing, and game development.
+- **Python**: Creating scripts and tools for automation, data processing, and game development.
 - **Lua*u***: Game scripting for Roblox, with a focus on efficient and scalable code in Roblox Studio.
 - **Blender**: 3D modeling  for game assets.